Edward Tait ▪ Composer

 Edward Stanley Tait was born in 2006, in Ruislip, West London, into a musical family, with his mother being a professional cellist, and his father, a violin teacher.
 He first got involved with music at the age of 6, while he was at Whiteheath Junior School, initially taking piano lessons with James Kellas.
 Furthermore, a year later, he began his study of the cello with his mother, who gave him lessons for several years.

 Edward has won significant prizes at a number of well-respected composition competitions, including the North London Festival, the Chesham Arts Festival, as well as being shortlisted for the Benslow Music Trust.
+He also recently won first-prize in the Composition category of the Berlioz International Music Competition in September 2024, with his solo piano work Lillibulero.
+His orchestral work Fleeting Manhattan was shortlisted in the European Recording Orchestra’s 2024 Call for Scores, through which he received masterclasses with esteemed Hollywood composers Conrad Pope and Christopher Young, as well as resident composers of the Film Scoring Academy of Europe, Arthur Brouns and Francisca Rios.
 In March 2023, he was very fortunate to have his arrangement of Waltzing Matilda performed in the pre-service to the Commonwealth Day Service, at Westminster Abbey.
 His work in the world of chamber music has led to performances of his music by the Chorleywood Orchestra, the Kucharsky Quartet, and the previously-mentioned Carducci Quartet.
-In July 2024, Edward was awarded the Tim Stevenson Prize for Composition by the Purcell School, for his compositional and entrepreneurial work throughout that year.

-*Last Updated July 10th 2024*
+*Last Updated November 7th 2024*

 Composers Platform